ItsMonarch04/crash-course/docs/writeups/01-determinism.md

 The core does not read a wall clock, spawn a task, or pull ambient randomness.
-Hosts translate those effects into `Input` values and preserve the resulting `Effect` values. `cc-swarm` now composes real `cc-cluster::Node` instances in that boundary: the seed, materialized fault plan, workload replies, and trace bytes are enough to replay a cluster run.
+Hosts translate those effects into `Input` values and preserve the resulting `Effect` values. `cc-swarm` now drives real `cc-cluster::Node` instances through the shared host driver at that boundary: the seed, materialized fault plan, workload replies, and trace bytes are enough to replay a cluster run.

 The practical consequence is slightly unusual: APIs are designed around what